Vermont South Shopping Centre: Opening

+Alterations and ownership changes

-The centre was retained by Maurice Alter's Pacific Group after the split of Hanover Holdings in the late 1970s, and was acquired by Westpac at some point during the early 1980s.
-Since the mid-1980s, the shopping centre has been owned by several entities through a strata arrangement, which limits and complicates refurbishment and major works.
+The property was retained by Maurice Alter's Pacific Group after Hanover split in the late 1970s, and was acquired by Westpac in the 1980s.
+For the last few decades, the shopping centre has been owned by several entities through strata titles.
+In 1984, Alter commissioned architects Meldrum, Burrows & Partners to design visual and functional improvements.

-Alterations

-In 1984, Architects Meldrum, Burrows & Partners were contracted to design visual and functional improvements, which mainly aimed to increase the centre's market value.
 A new fascia design was implemented, the former Venture tenancy was divided to accommodate new tenants, and a total of seven new shops were established.
 The site was listed for sale again in April 1986.

-The canopy above the centre's south entrance was extended c.
-1990 as part of a signage upgrade, however, this was later reverted as it was frequently struck by tall vehicles on the service road.
-In 2013, supermarket chain Aldi acquired and renovated Shop 59 – which included the addition of windows on the south-facing facade, installation of flat cladding over the old brick, the establishment of a new loading dock, replacement of the original tiled footpath, and an internal fit-out.
+The canopy above the centre's south entrance was extended in 1990 as part of a signage upgrade, however, this was later reverted as it was frequently struck by trucks on the service road.
+In 2013, supermarket chain Aldi acquired and renovated a large portion of the former department store tenancy –adding windows, a new loading dock, and modernised fittings.

-A highly anticipated overhaul commenced in 2021 which included an internal and external repaint, removal of the shabby carpet and replacement of the dilapidated facia/canopies.
+A highly anticipated overhaul commenced in 2021 which included an internal and external repaint, removal of the carpet and replacement of the dilapidated facia/canopies.
 Shortly after renovations were completed, $10 million was invested into upgrading the 4216m^{2} Coles supermarket, which received a new deli, bakery, fresh food section and upgraded click-and-collect facilities – opened by Micheal Sukkar MP in late August 2022.
-The Coles supermarket was sold later in the year for over $20 million.